Sarah627/Java_miniatures/README.md

 - an instance method `length()` returns to you the length of the given string.
 - **here comes another question, What is an instance method?**
     - till now, we've passed by static and instance methods, static methods like Math.rint(), Math.sin()... , `length()`method here is the first instance method we meet.
-    - regarding mentioninng classes and objects earlier without details, for now instance methods are methods tied to a specific object (relies on specific data) and static methods are methods which are not tied to a specific object they only cling to the class itself that's why you invoke them using the class name itself and not the reference variable (object).
+    - regarding mentioning classes and objects earlier without details, for now instance methods are methods tied to a specific object (relies on specific data) and static methods are methods which are not tied to a specific object they only cling to the class itself that's why you invoke them using the class name itself and not the reference variable (object).
     - clarification:
       - Think of a school where students and classrooms play important roles:
         - Instance Methods: Imagine each student has their own notebook.
 The notes in these notebooks are personal and unique to each student.
 For example, a student's grades or personal notes are tied to that specific student.
 In the same way, instance methods in a class belong to specific objects (or instances) of that class.
 These methods can access and modify the instance variables of the object they belong to.